Skip to content

 3. Write any produced values to $LOCAL via abtree local write.

-4. Call: abtree submit <execution> success|failure|running.
-Use running only when waiting on something external (e.g. a human approval).
-Do NOT use running to skip an instruct.
+4. Call abtree submit <execution> success|failure|running [--note "<one sentence>"].
+Use running only when waiting on something external (a human approval, a long-running tool).
+Do not use running to skip an instruct.

-Response: done / failure
+Response: done or failure

 json